(Updated 11/2/12: Revised instruction and NEW instruction videos at the bottom of the page)

 (Click on the adjacent images to enlarge.)

-After performing side edge sharpening and polishing, a hanging burr can be formed which may feel like a razor sharp corner.
+After performing base grinds, machined edge sharpening or hand side edge sharpening with a file, a hanging burr can be formed which may feel like a razor sharp corner.
 This can create hooking of the edge and unexpected edge action.
 Removing the burr is necessary and and easy final edge tuning step.

 Like any cutting tool, you need to keep sharp for quicker, easier & better results.
 Why waste the material and just toss them when they can be used for years.
 Having a few sharpened scrapers around is also nice when you have a lot of scraping.